 There’s something so alluring about incorporating a winding path in your garden.
-When paired with beautifully-colored fall trees, it makes your garden appear bigger than it really is.
+When paired with beautifully-colored fall trees, it makes your garden appear bigger than it really is, in my opinion.

 For the best outcome, use fuller plants and trees close to the back of your path and smaller ones in the foreground.

 Many people assume that their gardens are too small to add trees.
 But the truth is, there are dozens of small and dwarf varieties of trees that you can work with.
 In fact, you can even grow a few in containers, which are especially great for walkway ideas like the one I found here.

 Trees such as apples, crape myrtle, silver birch, and magnolia come in hot hues, and they don’t take up too much of your outdoor space.
 This makes them perfect for lining along your garden entryway.

 If you don’t want to go small, the alternative is to surround your garden path with massive trees.
 Unfortunately, I’ve found that most people are hesitant to get on board this flagstone path idea.

 There are a few reasons to plant bigger trees.
 One, they provide shade.
 Whether you’re taking a stroll or gardening in the sweltering summer heat, you can rest under the shade of these trees.
 Secondly, bigger trees give the illusion that your garden is big, even when it’s not.